caido/documentation/src/internals/cloud.md

 When you use Caido, we collect interaction data between your instances and our cloud services.
 This includes the **IP address** of the instance and **API call actions/timestamps**.
 If you look at the OpenAPI specification, this mainly relates to:

-- `/instance/alive`: We track instance startup and alive status once per 24H
+- `/instance/alive`: We track instance startup and alive status once per 24H.
-- `/instance/user/session`: We track when a user interact for the first time with an instance and once every hour
+- `/instance/user/session`: We track when a user interact for the first time with an instance and once every hour.
-- `/instance/user/profile`: We track when a user interact for the first time with an instance and once every hour
+- `/instance/user/profile`: We track when a user interact for the first time with an instance and once every hour.
 - `/instance/assistant/complete`: We track assistant token usage, but **not** the messages sent to us.

-**We do not collect any data stored on your instances nor interactions within the caido application.**
+**We do not collect any data stored on your instances nor interactions within the Caido application.**

 [Privacy Policy](https://caido.io/privacy)